evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 747 to 708 km (464-440 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 11.2 kWh/100 km for the base model and 11.9 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
-Charging from 0% to 100% takes approximately 56 minutes, while a more typical charging scenario from 10% to 80% takes 23 minutes with an average charging speed at 150 kW.
+Charging from 0% to 100% takes approximately 56 minutes, while a more typical charging scenario from 10% to 80% takes 23 minutes with an average charging speed of 150 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 50%.
 This results in an effective charging speed, including time lost, of 158 kW, with each charging session taking about 16 minutes and 38 seconds.
 This efficient charging capability makes the Lucid Air Pure a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19 kWh/100 km, the trip would take approximately 9 hours and 1 minutes.
 This journey would require three charging stops from 1% to 44%, with a total charging time of 42 minutes.